hundredyearfarms/Hundred-Year-Farms/README.md

 - [Commercial scale heat, electricity, and char](https://www.reset-energy.com/en/syngasmart-plants-use-cases-applications-and-benefits/)
 - [Farm scale 25kW heat, electricity, and char](https://www.allpowerlabs.com/products/product-overview)

-While the technology is promising, it generally remains cost-prohibitive.
+While the technology is proven, it generally remains cost-prohibitive.
 Some cost-reduction will be achieved over the next few decades through improvements to equipment and system design, but these reductions are likely to be marginal and slow.
-A new opportunity for more significant cost reduction has recently emerged through improvements to the way in which project capital is raised and managed.
-We have been studying this opportunity for several years and will continue to see if it can be used as our application develops.
+A new opportunity for more significant cost reduction has recently emerged through Smart Contract technology that could improveme the way in which project capital is raised and managed.
+We have been studying this opportunity for several years and are adapting it as our application develops.

 **Smart Contracts**: Smart (automated) contracts could be used to help manage project capital and that could make carbon-negative technologies more cost competitive.
 The paper listed below from the US Federal Reserve (St Louis), the OASIS Standards Body - Baseline Protocol, and the Ernst & Young blockchain intiative summarize the opportunities and tools most relevant to our project.